Bogdan Wenta: Career as coach, 2000–2012

-Bogdan Wenta retired in 2000 and became coach assistant in SG Flensburg-Handewitt.
-In 2005 he had to enter the court and play because of many players had injuries.
-He was 44 and this number was on his shirt.
+Bogdan Wenta retired as a player in 2000 and became assistant coach at SG Flensburg-Handewitt.
+In 2005, due to a spate of injuries within the team, he returned to the court to play at the age of 44, wearing the number corresponding to his age.

-From summer 2006 to autumn 2007 he was head coach of German handball club, SC Magdeburg.
+From the summer of 2006 to autumn 2007, he served as head coach of the German club SC Magdeburg.